Adding User Connections

 • For User name & Password, enter the Username, Password, Security token, Consumer key, and Consumer secret.
 In this example, we are choosing OAuth 2.0.
 OAuth

-• Enter the Username, Consumer key, Consumer secret, and Callback URL, and click on Authorise & Connect.
+• Enter the Username, Consumer key, Consumer secret, and Callback URL, and click Authorise & Connect.
 Enter Details

 • A new window will open up requesting for Salesforce Login.
-Enter the credentials and click on Log In.
+Enter the credentials and click Log In.
 LogIn

 Steps to Edit User Connections